-The Company intends to use the net proceeds of the Rights Offering to complete the final remaining payment of US\$13.0 million due no later than June 30, 2020 to the OMNI Parties and will vest a 100% interest in the Alacran mineral title.
-Remaining proceeds will be used to cover general working capital expenses until the Alacran Pre-Feasibility Study can be re-started following lifting of restrictions from the Government-mandated COVID-19 lockdown in Colombia.
+With the proceeds of the Rights Offering, the Company settled the final remaining payment of US\$13.0 million to acquire a 100% interest in the Alacran Deposit.
+This final payment was due no later than June 30, 2020.
+The remaining proceeds from the Rights Offering will be used to cover general working capital expenses until the Alacran pre-feasibility study ("PFS") can be re-started following lifting of restrictions from the government-mandated COVID-19 lockdown in Colombia.